 - Continuous.
 Includes your role as discussant for one case (5%) and meaningful contribution to learning in class exercises and discussion, including cases (5% for each weekend class).
-HR concepts and tools drawn from the readings are of high value; relevant applications and examples are also welcome. - Guidelines for acting as a discussant are posted on OWL.
+HR concepts and tools drawn from the readings are of high value; relevant applications and examples are also welcome. - Guidelines for acting as a discussant are posted on OWL (see "Case Study Guidelines").